-In the latest inspections of the College the Education and Training Inspectorate stated that in the professional and technical areas inspected the quality of education and training provided across the College is good.
-The feedback on the QMER process in 2022/23 indicated that the college had a "Satisfactory" grading.
+The feedback on the Quality Monitoring Evaluation Report (QMER)process in 2022/23 indicated that the college had a "Satisfactory" grading.
 The scrutiny inspection of the Self Evaluation Report (SER) process was graded "Confident" (2020/21).
-The latest quality review carried out by QAA on the HE provision at NWRC resulted in a "Confident" grade.
+The latest quality review carried out by the Quality Assurance Agency (QAA) on the HE provision at NWRC resulted in a "Confident" grade.
 An ETI Review of the Level 3 Provision in the FE Sector commenced in January 2020.
 The College was reviewed in February 2020 and received very positive feedback from the ETI following their visit.
 The completion of the review of all 6 Colleges was postponed by COVID.